Skip to content

 Hello from my-project!

 uv run creates a virtual environment in .venv/, installs the correct Python version, syncs any dependencies, and then runs your script.
 All of that happens automatically on the first run.
+Subsequent invocations skip the setup lines and print only Hello from my-project!.

 Tip